-Abi Tanti is a hugely successful interactive art exhibition about migration that has been wandering the world for the last seventeen years.
+Abi Tanti is a hugely successful interactive art exhibition about migration that has been wandering the world for the past 17 years.
 Abi Tanti began in Turin, Italy, at its home museum, the Castello De Rivoli.
 It has since moved through Italy and across Europe, (including an exhibition at The Louvre in Paris) and is now about to arrive in Melbourne as part of the Arts Learning Festival (May, 2017).

 Aimed at schoolkids, families and community groups, Abi Tanti uses small wooden figures to encourage participants to reflect on issues around refugees and migration.
 The wooden shapes are constructed and decorated by the individual participants then placed into groups.

 Festival curator (and Art Education Programs Manager for Independent Schools Victoria), Anne Smith, said that “Each person will create their own figure with a unique identity, and that figure becomes part of a large community.
 One outcome is thinking about the inter-reaction of the individual within the larger communal group.